Cuddling-Encouraged-heavily-Dnc/INT-please-3---/README.md

 People who yap about anything even serious topics and dont mind ok .
 I sometimes do want to talk about serious topics and if do that aswell INT RIGHT NOW !

 energetic / "freaky" people INT !!
 ILL MATCH YO ENERGYS . most of the time :o but i swear i never mind .!! ...

+Btw since someone asked me this in my uh atabook

+yeah yall are free to C+h if my name has dni in it . just dont talk to me LOL . okay !! <333

 <img width="191" height="228" alt="image" src="https://github.com/user-attachments/assets/0c93b2af-3cf4-405a-a10e-f86ac16d625d" />